 A risk factor is anything that increases your chance of getting a disease like cancer.
 Different cancers have different risk factors.
 Some risk factors, like smoking, can be changed.
 Others, like a person’s age or family history, can’t be changed.

 But risk factors don’t tell us everything.
-Having a risk factor, or even several risk factors, does not mean that you will get the disease.
-And many people who get the disease may have few or no known risk factors.
+Having a risk factor, or even several risk factors, doesn't mean that you will get the disease.
+And many people who get the disease have few or no known risk factors.

-Laryngeal and hypopharyngeal cancers are often grouped with other cancers of the mouth and throat (known as head and neck cancers).
-These cancers often have many of the same risk factors, some of which are included below.
+Laryngeal and hypopharyngeal cancers are often grouped with other cancers of the mouth and throat (commonly called head and neck cancers).
+These cancers often have many of the same risk factors listed below.

 Tobacco use is the most important risk factor for head and neck cancers (including cancers of the larynx and hypopharynx).
-The risk for these cancers is much higher in smokers than in nonsmokers.
-Most people with these cancers have a history of smoking or other tobacco exposure.
-The more you smoke, the greater the risk.
-Smoke from cigarettes, pipes, and cigars all increase your chance of getting these cancers.
+People who smoke have a much higher risk for these cancers than people who don't smoke.
+Most people with these cancers have a history of smoking or some other tobacco exposure.
+The more you smoke, the greater your risk.
+Smoke from cigarettes, pipes, and cigars all increase your risk of getting these cancers.